LiuJiJiJi/Interview/parking_lot.md

 We interact with the system via a simple set of commands which produce a specific output.
 Please take a look at the example below, which includes all the commands you need to support - they're self explanatory.
-1. It should provide us with an interactive command prompt based shell where commands can be typed in
+1. It should provide us with an interactive service prompt based shell where commands can be typed in
-2. It should accept a filename as a parameter at the command prompt and read the commands from that file
+2. It should accept a filename as a parameter at the service prompt and read the commands from that file

 **Example: File** To install all dependencies, compile and run tests: